Glagan/MyMangaDex/README.md

 ## How to Install

-You can install it from the [Google Chrome Web Store](https://chrome.google.com/webstore/detail/mymangadex/ihejddjcdmdppiimegmknbcaiebklajl) or the [Firefox add-ons site](https://addons.mozilla.org/fr/firefox/addon/mymangadex/).
+You can install it from the [Google Chrome Web Store](https://chrome.google.com/webstore/detail/mymangadex/ihejddjcdmdppiimegmknbcaiebklajl) or the [Firefox add-ons site](https://addons.mozilla.org/fr/firefox/addon/mymangadex/) (Also working on Firefox for Android).

 ## Requirements